johnmarktaylor91/torchlens/README.md

 Torchlens is a package for doing exactly two things:

 1) Easily extracting the activations from every single intermediate operation in a PyTorch model—no modifications needed—in one line of code.
-"Every" means every.
+"Every" means every; "one" means one.
 2) Understanding the model's computational structure via an intuitive automatic visualization and extensive metadata about the network's computational graph.